atbcb/ICTTestingBaseline/docs/04RepetitiveContent.md

     -   Activate the bypass method.
     -   Check that the method works as intended.
 For example:
         -   The block of repeated content is hidden, closed or skipped.
-        -   If the method is intended to skip, check that the focus is shifted past the repetitive content.
+        -   If the method is intended to skip, check that the focus is shifted past the repetitive content only.
+Content that is not repetitive should not be skipped.
 If there is only text/no interactive component to receive the shift of focus, it may not be evident that a focus shift occurred.

 ### Test Results
 If any of the above checks fail, then SC 2.4.1 and Baseline Requirement 4 fail.